-The ability to find Acts as they looked at a particular point in time is an important skill to possess.
-Using the Queensland legislation Acts as passed website, you can generally access reprints or historical versions from 1991 onwards.
+The ability to find Acts as they looked at a particular point in time is an important skill.
+Using Queensland legislation Acts as passed, you can generally access reprints or historical versions from 1991 onwards.

-For historical point-in-time research prior to 1991, access Queensland Statute Reprints, or look for printed consolidations in a Library collection.
+For historical point-in-time research prior to 1991, access Queensland Statute Reprints, or look for printed consolidations in the Library's collection.